Make a web portfolio

-The number one excuse for poor portfolios I’ve heard from designers (myself included sometimes) is “I don’t have time to work on my portfolio.”
+The number one excuse for poor design portfolios I’ve heard from designers (myself included sometimes) is “I don’t have time to work on my portfolio.”
 True, we’re all busy and client work should take some precedence most of the time, but don’t sell yourself short on your number one piece of marketing.
 As a visual artist, leaving an impression on your potential clients is very important.

-Make your portfolio a portfolio piece
+Make your design portfolio a portfolio piece

 Your website is the first piece of work that a potential client is going to see, so it definitely works to your advantage if your personal site is a stunning example of your awesome work.
 If you’re a web designer, your web portfolio should be a great example of your skills and ideas, and most of all, it should WORK.
-Having portfolio site that only works sometimes, doesn’t load images correctly, or is otherwise buggy, won’t entice someone to hire you to design theirs.
+Having a design portfolio site that only works sometimes, doesn’t load images correctly, or is otherwise buggy, won’t entice someone to hire you to design theirs.

-Same goes for print designers–your print portfolio should be a fine piece that you’re proud of, and one that reflects the finest qualities of your work.
+Same goes for print designers–your print design portfolio should be a fine piece that you’re proud of, and one that reflects the finest qualities of your work.
 Don’t skimp on printing costs, be sure to print on high quality paper, and use a print/binding service that provides consistent good quality and color for when you need to add to it later.
 Keeping a few actual examples of finished, printed work on hand is helpful too.

 Show only your best work

 Potential clients don’t want to (and probably won’t) wade through a bunch of old, mediocre work to get to the good stuff.
-Whether you’re walking them through your portfolio in person, or they’re checking it out online, it’s better to wow them and leave them wanting more than wow them at first and then bore them with twenty more drawings of horses and your sketch pad from figure drawing class.
+Whether you’re walking them through your design portfolio in person, or they’re checking it out online, it’s better to wow them and leave them wanting more than wow them at first and then bore them with twenty more drawings of horses and your sketch pad from figure drawing class.

 Show work that applies to the work you’re trying to get